Inference on the eigenvalues of the covariance matrix of a multivariate normal distribution--geometrical view--: Estimation of when is unknown

 where

-We propose $\hat{\lam}^*\triangleq (\hat{\lambda}_1^{*},\ldots,\hat{\lambda}_p^{*})$ as a new estimator of $\lam$.
-It is easily proved that $\hat{\lambda}_i^{*} \to \bar{l}_i, \ i=1,\ldots,p,$ as $n \to \infty$, and $\hat{\lam}^*$ is a "shrinkage" estimator.
 The analytic evaluation of this estimator's performance seems difficult even for the large sample case.
-Instead we show the numerical result comparing $\bar{\el}$ and $\hat{\lam}^*$.
-We simulated the risks of both estimators w.r.t.
-K-L loss for the case $p=2$.
-Since they are functions of $\el$ and scale invariant, it is enough to measure the risks for $\s=\diag(1, c),\ 0<c\leq 1$.
-We varied $c$ from 0.04 to 1.00 by the increment 0.04, and for each $c$ we repeated the risk evaluation $10^4$ times and took the average.
+Instead we show the numerical result comparing $\bar{\el}$, $\hat{\lam}^*$ and Stein's estimator \eqref{stein's_est}.
+Our new estimator $\hat{\lambda}_i^{*}$ is also equipped with the same $\phi$'s in \eqref{stein's_est}.
+We simulated the risks of three estimators for the case $p=2,\ n=10$ w.r.t.
+K-L loss, which is given by

+where $\hat{\lambda}_i=\bar{l}_i,\ \hat{\lambda}^*_i,\ \phi_i,\ i=1,\ldots,p$.
+Since all the estimators are functions of $\el$ and scale invariant, it is enough to measure the risks for $\s=\diag(1, c),\ 0<c\leq 1$.
+We varied $c$ from 0.04 to 1.00 by the increment 0.04, and for each $c$ we repeated the risk evaluation $10^5$ times and took the average.
 For the integral calculation of \eqref{new_est} and \eqref{normalizing_constant}, we picked up 50 points from $\mathcal{O}(2)$ in an equidistant manner.
 Figure \ref{fig6} shows the result.
-It seems that the new estimator performs better compared to $\bar\el$, especially $\lam$ are close to each other.
+The new estimator performs better compared to $\bar\el$, especially $\lam$ are close to each other, though it seems that $\hat{\lam}^*$ does not dominate $\bar\el$ as Stein's estimator does.
+Unfortunately we do not have any theoretical explanation of the risk behavior of the new estimator.
+We could only guess that the shrinkage effect works well when $c$ is close to one, while its effect is too strong elsewhere.
+We also simulated the risk of the new estimator equipped with M.L.E. instead of Stein's estimator.
+Since its performance is almost the same as the above new estimator, we skip the result.